 It was April 4, 1968.

-Just over 1,600 kilometres due southwest, Dr. Martin Luther King Jr. stood on the balcony outside of his second-story room at the Lorraine Motel just outside of Memphis, Tennessee.
+Just over 1,600 kilometres due southwest, Dr. Martin Luther King Jr. stood on the balcony outside his second-story room at the Lorraine Motel just outside of Memphis, Tennessee.
 The renowned civil rights leader was in town to support a sanitation workers' strike and was on his way to dinner when the bullet struck.
-Just 39 years old, Dr. King was later pronounded dead after his arrival at a Memphs hospital.
+Just 39 years old, Dr. King was later pronounced dead after his arrival at a Memphis hospital.